nicklafferty/craftycody/content/crafts/diy-speaker-stands.md

 Time to glue and clamp (most) everything together.
 Let's grab two side pieces as well as a top and a bottom piece.
 Add some glue to the 45-degree cuts and clamp them together.
 We're going to make three of these frames.

+Go ahead and glue the shelving boards together along their edges and clamp them.
+Let everything dry for 24 hours.

+When the large frame pieces have dried we're going to glue and stack them on top of each other to make the bulk of the speaker stand.

+Let everything dry for 24 hours.

 ### Step 4:

 ### Step 5: